Sara Jacobs: Families and children

+Jacobs supports the Child Care is Essential Act, which aims to pay child care workers a good wage and helps pay for child care for working families.
+Jacobs co-leads the Child Care for Every Community Act, which aims to create a federally-funded and locally-run network of child care centers.

 Immigration

 Jacobs supports including a provision to grant citizenship for undocumented immigrants residing in the U.S., and passing the DREAM Act.
 She supports increasing funding for the immigration-related court system, and reducing backlogs.
 She supports modernizing border security and improving transit times.
 She opposes the Trump administration family separation policy, and wants to end funding on privatized detention facilities.
 Jacobs wants the U.S. to accept at least 95,000 refugees annually and protect individuals with Temporary Protected Status.